Ffyud/mijn-website-jekyll/_posts/2022-01-21-run-a-python-script-on-github.md

           branch: main
 ```

-Keep in mind that the YAML will not work when the indentation is not correct.
-The nesting style of a YAML is comparable to Python.
+Keep in mind that the yaml will not work when the indentation is not correct.
+The nesting style of a yaml is comparable to Python.
 The full run-python.yml should look something like this:

 ``` yaml
 name: run-python